AndyDingo/PerthFurStats_TelegramBot/README.md

 # PerthFurStats_TelegramBot
-A bot for the Perthfurs Safe for work Telegram group chat.
+A bot for Safe for work Telegram group chats.
 Could in theory be used for other groups, if the dataset is changed.

 # Projects
 - pfsTelegramBot is the main windows UI version of the bot, which has commands enabled.